"The fallen angels descended into a darkness with no bottom. There was no going back. God had been quite specific about that."

 “That depends on Master Koal,” said Gozan.
 “He doesn’t clear his schedule with me.”

 “That’s quite an admission, Gozan, coming from his chief of staff.
 I was summoned, had to leave in the middle of the night to get here, endure an hour and a half cab ride in rush hour, and still have to wait on his supremeness.
 To top it all off, you don’t know the agenda!”

-“I don’t know why I am giving you this heads up Sonta,” Gozan said, “but our master has read your recent report, and I observed some discomfort as he laid it on the conference table.”
+“I don’t know why I’m giving you this heads-up, Sonta,” Gozan said, “but our master has read your recent report, and I observed some discomfort on his face when he was through.”

 “I doubt it will make any difference,” said Sonta, “but I do have an eight o’clock train reservation.”

 “You’re right again,” replied Gozan, leaving the room.
 “It doesn’t matter.”

 "Arrogant jerk!" thought Sonta, quickly dismissing the speculation, knowing full well the powers of Koal, one of which was advanced telepathy.
 It allowed him to monitor thoughts as a way of controlling the demons around him.
 He could have been listening to this entire preamble.